STAT545-UBC-hw-2019-20/stat545-hw-almas2019/Hw04/HW04_tidy_data_and_joins.md

 ## #   attendance_golf <chr>
 ```

-There are 5 guests who don't have emails in the email tibble.
-Let's find out who those 5 guests are:
+There are 5 guests who don't have emails in the email tibble but are on the guest list.

-### 5 Guests on original guest list without any email
+### Let's find out who the five guests on the guest list that don't have emails are :

 ```r
 guest_emails%>%